JohnGC1510/milestone_project_3/TESTING.md

 Achieved, clear navigation bar and sign up button make it easy to find and the form is structured clearly with clear instructions for the requirements of each part of the form that needs completing.

 ## Known Bugs
+- Editing modules does not update the modules in the questions collection causing errors to occur.
+- Editing modules removes the total_questions data from that modules collection breaking the site
+- Deleting a module causes a key error breaking the site as all other associated data values are not deleted.